Dobiasd/EditGym/README.md

 highscore with date
 highscore sorting: if criterion 1 is equal then crit 2, wenn auch egal dann
-haskell-level: No special characters cursor and selection with another layered text (utf8)? spaces and newlines as gray symbols (utf8)? line numbers too
+haskell-level: No special characters line numbers too
-level: "I sucked at editing ... but now i'm awesome." oder so user can provide urls to own start and end txts via parameters ads
+level: "I sucked at editing ... but now i'm awesome." oder so user can provide urls to own start and end txts via parameters ads replace tabs with 4 spaces upon loading

 quatsch:
 instant replay